cs1tg/bargate-docs/source/sso.rst

 switch to using websockets, and thus remove the need to store a password on the client, but it will still need the password for the initial connection.

-A limited form of 'Single Sign On' is being prototyped by the University of Sheffield where a central portal maintains a copy of the user's password and is thus able to sign the user into bargate.
+A limited form of 'Single Sign On' is being prototyped where a central portal maintains a copy of the user's password and is thus able to sign the user into bargate.